kewne/kewne.github.com/_prof_exp/2018_01-regtech.md

 This project's main focus was modernizing the company's applications and delivery processes.
 It also included ensuring GDPR compliance and preparing for security certification.

-I worked remotely for this project.
+I worked remotely for this project, as part of a team of 6 people.

 My contributions included:
 * designing much of the standard automated delivery process;